BradhamLab/scPipe/README.md

 This can be installed using the `conda install cython` command.

 <sup>*</sup>Note, on some systems the Python 3 version of `MultiQC` fails due to the `click` library failing to deal with strings properly.
 If this is the case, specify `python=2.7` upon environment creation.

+## Running the Pipeline

+The pipeline is created using (SnakeMake)[https://bitbucket.org/snakemake/snakemake], therefore executing the pipeline is the same as any other SnakeMake pipeline.

+**Perform a dry run**:

+Navigate to the head of the repository.
+In your terminal issue the following command: `snakemake -np`

+**Run the pipeline**:

+Navigate to the head of the repository.
+In your terminal issue the following command: `snakemake`

 ## Pipeline